sokolovdp/forum_api/README.md

 GET localhost:8000/topic/0?page=1&per_page=10 ...
 GET localhost:8000/topic/1/post/0?page=2&per_page=30
 `

+## JWT authentication
+- no user authorization is required to access API urls
+- during DB initialization created two users with IDs: 1 and 2
+- there is demo option to get JWT token by login and password at */auth* url

 ## To run API application on the different port
 To use different port, change port value in the *docker-compose* file in these two lines: